velopaymentsapi/velo-java-examples/src/main/java/com/velopayments/examples/authentication/README.md

-# Authorization Example
+# Authentication Example

-In this example, you can see how to get an authorization token from Velo.
+In this example, you can see how to get an authentication token from Velo.

 Create a string comprising the API key (e.g. abcdef) and API secret (e.g. 123456) with a colon between them.
 E.g. abcdef:123456